WHAT CONSTITUTES A WORKPLACE?

 WHAT TYPES OF ASBESTOS MIGHT BE FOUND IN DOMESTIC PROPERTIES

-There are two types of asbestos building materials are: “non-friable” and “friable”.
+There are two types of asbestos building materials: “non-friable” and “friable”.

 Non-Friable Asbestos is any material (other than friable asbestos) that contains asbestos.
 Non-friable asbestos cannot be crumbled, pulverised or reduced to a powder by hand pressure when dry.